Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

 To install pre-commit hooks: `pre-commit install`.
 It will automatically `validate`, `fmt` and update *README.md* for you.

+The variable `root_block_device_delete_on_termination` set to false is not tested because it will create resources that will persist a terraform build.
+Therefore untill we find a more permanent solution for this we do NOT test this feature.

 ## Limitations

 - AWS does not handle external volumes with AutoScaling Groups.